Adityaraj84/Adityaraj84/python practical.md

     else:
      print(f"(n) is not prime number.")

-# Write a Programm to create a pyramid of the character'*' and a reverse pyramid
+# 3.Write a Programm to create a pyramid of the character'*' and a reverse pyramid
 def create_pyramid(rows):
     for i in range(1, rows + 1):
 #printing space to center - align the stars
         print(' ' *(rows - 1) + '*' *(2 * i - 1))
 n = int (input("enter the number of rows for the pyramid: ")) create_pyramid(n)

+# 4. # Function to check the character type
+def check_char_type(char):
+    if char.isalpha():
+        return "Letter"
+    elif char.isdigit():
+        return "Numeric digit"
+    else:
+        return "Special character"

+# Input from the user
+char = input("Enter a character: ")

+# Ensure the user inputs only one character
+if len(char) == 1:
+    print(check_char_type(char))
+else:
+    print("Please enter only a single character.")
+Enter a character: A
+Letter
+Enter a character: 7
+Numeric digit
+Enter a character: @
+Special character